leshcat/flo-devops-test/README.md

  * "terraform_outputs" - this playbook is copying outputs and tfvars and formats them to serve as Ansible variables.

  * "prepare_images" - this playbook will tag and push app images to private ECR repositories.
-Executed automatically once terraform provisions the environment.

  * "manage_targets" - deploys the app via docker-compose.
 By default play deploys using rolling update, thus ensuring Zero Downtime Deployment practice, however, you can skip this behavior via tags (see below).
 This play relies on Ansible's Dynamic inventory, utilizing tags to search for the required instances.
 Therefore, you should pass a `--limit tag_Name_${name}_${deployment}` flag.
 You can find this data via TF's `tag_di_name` output.